Victorian Information Commissioner and Privacy and Data Protection Deputy Commissioner

 - to monitor developments in data processing and computer technology.

-The VI Commissioner has the power to make a public interest A finalisation, especially a decision made by a court or tribunal to finalise (determine) a case.
-(PID) or a temporary public interest determination (TPID) that permits an organisation to To break a legal rule or fail to carry out a legal obligation such as a court order. a specified IPP (except IPP 4 or 6) or an approved Code of Practice if the public interest in doing so substantially outweighs the public interest in complying with the IPP or Code of Practice (pt 3 div 5 PDP Act).
+The VI Commissioner has the power to make a public interest determination (PID) or a temporary public interest determination (TPID) that permits an organisation to contravene a specified IPP (except IPP 4 or 6) or an approved Code of Practice if the public interest in doing so substantially outweighs the public interest in complying with the IPP or Code of Practice (pt 3 div 5 PDP Act).
 A PID and TPID can be disallowed by parliament.

 If an organisation wishes to handle personal information in a way that does not comply with one of the IPPs (other than IPP 4 or 6), or with an approved Code of Practice – and the manner of handling the information is not expressly permitted under the PDP Act (or another Act) – the organisation can form an information usage agreement with the relevant parties.
 This agreement must be approved by the VI Commissioner.